Awake (TV series): Distribution

 Awake was originally broadcast on NBC in the United States.
 It aired on the Global Television Network in Canada, on W in Australia, and on Sky Atlantic in the United Kingdom and Ireland.
 Fox Channel Asia picked up the rights to air the series in Asia.

 Broadcast history

 Awake consists of thirteen one-hour episodes.
 The series originally aired in the United States on Thursdays at 10:00pm from March 1 to May 24, 2012 on NBC.
 The series was a mid-season replacement for The Firm, which moved to Saturday nights.
 The series' final episode, "Turtles All the Way Down", aired outside the television season on May 24, 2012.
 Low ratings resulted in NBC's cancelling the show on May 11, 2012 (after eleven of the thirteen produced episodes were aired), although the network finished airing the remaining episodes in the series' original time slot.

+Adaptation

+A Russian adaptation of the series, Awakening, starred Yevgeniy Mironov in the main role; it debuted in 2021.